esviai/ingelieur.github.io/README.md

 FUTURE PLANS
 -----
-In the future I'll utilize the site for to document the learning process and my development towards the ultimate goal.
+In the future I'll utilize the site for documenting the learning process and my development towards the ultimate goal.

 FIND ME SOMEWHERE ELSE
 -----